Relocation Guide · Last updated 2 June 2026

 Can I drive in Gibraltar on my UK driving licence?

 Yes.
-UK licence holders can drive in Gibraltar without exchanging their licence.
-Once you become a Gibraltar resident, you should eventually exchange for a Gibraltar licence, particularly when your UK licence is up for renewal.
+UK licence holders can drive in Gibraltar without exchanging their licence immediately.
+There is no legal requirement to swap on arrival.
+Once you become a Gibraltar resident and your UK licence comes up for renewal, you renew it through DVLA Gibraltar rather than the UK DVLA.

 Do I need to re-register my UK car when I move to Gibraltar?